classgraph/classgraph/README.md

 FastClasspathScanner can find all interfaces on the classpath within whitelisted package prefixes that that extend a given interface or its subinterfaces.

 *Important note:* The ability to detect that an interface extends another interface depends upon the entire ancestral path between the two interfaces being within one of the whitelisted package prefixes.
+(However, [see above](#detecting-annotations-superclasses-and-implemented-interfaces-outside-of-the-whitelisted-path) for info on "external" class references.)

 You can scan for interfaces that extend a specified superinterface by calling `.matchSubinterfacesOf()` with a `SubinterfaceMatchProcessor` parameter before calling `.scan()`.
 This method will call the classloader on each matching class (using `Class.forName()`) so that a class reference can be passed into the match processor.
 There are also methods `List<String> getNamesOfSubinterfacesOf(String ifaceName)` and `List<String> getNamesOfSubinterfacesOf(Class<?> iface)` that can be called after `.scan()` to find the names of the subinterfaces of a given interface (whether or not a corresponding match processor was added to detect this) without calling the classloader.